ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-power-instances.md

 In the `/etc/sysconfig/network` directory, check the content of the files such as `ifcfg-eth0`, `ifcfg-eth1`, etc.

-### NUMA layout
+### Checking the NUMA layout
 {: #power-vs-numa-layout}

 Check that the CPU and memory placement is optimized for SAP HANA by running the `chk_numa_lpm.py` script.
 The `chk_numa_lpm.py` script performs the following actions.

 * Checks the nonuniform memory access (NUMA) layout according to SAP HANA rules.
    The script verifies that there are no cores without memory and that the memory distribution between the cores doesn't exceed a margin of 50%.
    In the first case, the script generates an error; in the second case, the script generates a warning.
 * Checks if a Live Partition Mobility (LPM) operation has been performed.
    After LPM, the NUMA layout might be different from the configuration at boot time.
    The script searches the system log for the last LPM operation.
    A warning is generated if there has been an LPM operation since the last system boot.

-1. Download the `chk_numa_lpm.py` script from the [SAP Note 2923962](https://me.sap.com/notes/2923962){: external}.
-Then, run the `chk_numa_lpm.py` script on your {{site.data.keyword.powerSys_notm}} instance.
+1. Check the information in [SAP Note 2923962](https://me.sap.com/notes/2923962){: external}.
+1. Download the `chk_numa_lpm.py` script that is attached to this SAP Note and copy it to your {{site.data.keyword.powerSys_notm}} instance.

-1. Set executable permissions:
+1. Set executable permissions for the script:

     ```sh
     chmod +x ./chk_numa_lpm.py